Descriptions from Faculty

 Dr. Laurie Vickroy

 This survey course introduces American literature from 1865 to the present.
 Our primary goal is to provide the foundation for majors’ upper-level courses in specific topics, movements, and esthetics of American literature.
 This course will provide ways for students to become familiar with the aesthetic, cultural, social and literary history of this period.
-The course is split into sections on the late 19th century, Modernist, and Contemporary periods.
-The 19th century will largely focus on Huck Finn as representative text and the controversies surrounding the content and language of that novel.
-Course approach is a combination of lectures, discussion, and group work/presentation.
-Course work of weekly group responses, exams and short papers.
+This is a huge task that we will approach with a combination of lectures, discussion, and group work.

 ENG 301-01 & 02 Advanced Writing - Argumentative Writing